Updated: Aug 2, 2022

 A: I like the outdoor experience of being in a tent and having an adventure.
 Once a year, we go camping with 3 other families over Easter.
 I love that there are 17 of us just hanging out around the campfire.
 Then during the day we go on bike rides, for a swim and jump off the pier.

 V: Yes, I love sleeping outside with nature and being in the fresh air.
-It’s a lot of fun doing outdoor activities, like bike riding, swimming, playing cards and then at night having dinner round the campfire and toasting marshmallows.
+It’s a lot of fun doing outdoor activities, like bike riding, swimming, playing cards and then at night having dinner around the campfire and toasting marshmallows.

 What is your least favourite thing about camping and caravanning?